Si-SenorTN/Packages/src/Streamable/readme.md

 local model = Streamable.new(Workspace:WaitForChild("Model"))

-local part = Model:Watch("Part")
+local part = model:Watch("Part")
 ```

+Calling `WaitForChild` on said model is safe, as we know it will exist first, and will never be subject to streaming out, making it a great host object for our new streamable.

-The `Watch` method will look for children on that model by name, in the future I might add compatibility for things like class lookups, handling multiple of the same named children, but for now it'll track one instance.
+The `Watch` method will look for children on that model by name, in the future I might add compatibility for things like class lookups, handling multiple of the same named children, but for now it'll track the first found instance with said name.

 The `Watch` method also takes a second argument, that being its initial state.
 `State` is a table that represents **only** valid properties and their values respectively.
 This is where it starts to get more like Roact.